ffund/intro-ml-tss21/slides/1-intro-ml.md

 ::: notes

-You will read some notes on a 1964 attempt to solve this problem.
-Was that attempt using ML, or was it rule-driven?
-Would this be a good candidate for ML?
+You have/will read notes on a 1964 solution to this problem.
+Was that using ML, or was it rule-driven?
+Would this be a good candidate for ML, rule-based program, or human expertise?
 Why or why not?

 Are there any important reasons *not* to use ML for this?